Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 Try to wrap your head around how the energy app works on your Tesla touchscreen.

-It’s like a visual peek into your Tesla’s tummy a.k.a. the battery.
+It’s a visual peek into your Tesla’s tummy, a.k.a. the battery.

 The energy app is designed to help you maximise range and efficiency based on your driving habits and calculates a personalised projected range.

-You can access the Energy app by opening the apps menu and click on the Energy icon.
+You can access the Energy app by opening the apps menu and clicking on the Energy icon.

-But, based on how I drove in the last 30 miles, and some other factors like the current temperature of the battery, the Energy App is projecting the more realistic range to be 82 miles.
+But, based on how I drove in the last 30 miles and other factors like the current temperature of the battery, the Energy App is projecting the more realistic range to be 82 miles.

-The projection changes accordingly when you tab the different options for the estimate to be based on the last 15 miles or 5 miles driven.
+The projection changes accordingly when you tab the different options for the estimate based on the last 15 miles or 5 miles driven.